KorallenLang/Word-Generator/README.md

 V1 : User inputs length in window prompt

-V2 : User inputs length in text label; The past user input for length are stored in the text label and visible when the user clicks to enter a new length
+V2 : User inputs length in text label; The past user input for length are stored in the text label and visible when the user clicks to enter a new length every time page is reloaded